acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing-simple-addon.md

 * `/doc` contains any documentation for your add-on.

-* `/lib` contains the JavaScript modules implementing your add-on
+* `/lib` contains the JavaScript modules implementing your add-on.

 <span class="aside">*Note that until bug
 [614712](https://bugzilla.mozilla.org/show_bug.cgi?id=614712) is fixed, cfx